 Sanjukta Parashar is a name that bodo militants fear.
 She is immensely courageous and has done incredible work in fighting the bodo militants in Assam.

-A 2006 batch IPS officer, she was responsible for controlling the clashes between the bodo militants and Bangladeshi militants in the difficult terrain.She has solely gunned down 16 militants and arrested 64 militants in last few months.
-Also she also has an impressive record of recovering arms and ammunition.
+A 2006 batch IPS officer, she was responsible for controlling the clashes between the bodo militants and Bangladeshi militants in the difficult terrain.She has solely gunned down 16 militants and arrested more than 64 militants.
+Also, she also has an impressive record of recovering arms and ammunition.

-She has done her Phd in US foreign Policy.
-On personal level she is married to an IAS officer posted in Assam and has a 2 year old son.
+She has done her PhD in US Foreign Policy.
+On a personal level she is married to an IAS officer posted in Assam and has a 2 year old son.
 Though she is a tough cop, she is a humble and lovable person who most people can relate to.

 Dr.Seema Rao (Commando Trainer)